zxbase/zxbase_crypto/README.md

     * Synchronous decryption.

 * Password helpers:
-  * Derivation of key with Argon2.
+  * Derivation of a key with Argon2.
   * Password generation.
   * Password checks.